wwwfan628/gnn_visualization/README.md

 ### 1) Fixed Point
 - training GCN with joint loss function
 ```
-python fixpoint.py cora --fixpoint_loss --exp_times 10
+python fixpoint.py --dataset cora --fixpoint_loss --exp_times 10
 ```
 where `cora` is the dataset name and may be changed to `pubmed` or `citeseer`.
 If `--fixpoint_loss` is set `True`, then GCN is trained with proposed joint loss function, otherwise it's trained with normal entropy loss for classification.
 `--exp_times` represent the repeating times of the experiments, the result shown in final report is the average of 10 experiments.

-- to visualize the result, head over to `notebooks/fixedpoint_visualization.ipynb`.
-Results from final report is shown as following:
+- to visualize the accuracy on three citation datasets, apply the above command for each dataset respectively and then head over to `notebooks/fixedpoint_visualization.ipynb`.
+Results taken from final report:

 <div align=center><img width=55% height=55% src="https://github.com/wwwfan628/gnn_visualization/blob/master/doc/fixpoint.png"/></div>